Skip to content

 Eco Design Advisor - Christchurch City Council

-NZ Awards winning architect and eco-friendly specialist, Julie Villard has a passion for design, sustainability & technology, she built her skills and knowledge in France, Canada, Switzerland and for the past 13 years, here in New Zealand.
+NZ Awards winning architect and eco-friendly specialist, Julie Villard has a passion for design, sustainability & technology, she built her skills and knowledge in France, Canada, Switzerland and New Zealand.

 She is now the welcoming face of the Christchurch City Council’s Eco Design Advisor service, advocating for smarter, healthier and more energy efficient homes.
 She provides support and free independent advice for new homes & retrofit, to homeowners, designers, and manufacturers.
 Her main drive is to debunk building’s myth and encourage everyone to do better and to do better now.
 With a strong scientific background, she explains among other things, what she calls ‘’the physics of the building’’ and the various principles of what constitutes an eco-build.